udayunnimsft/microsoft-graph-docs/api-reference/beta/resources/team.md

 ## JSON representation

 The following is a JSON representation of the resource.
+If the team is of type *Class*, there is a classSettings property on the team.

 <!-- {
   "blockType": "resource",